Albany Pump Station: Pumping station

-Albany's water supply system had grown from wells at the current site of the state capitol in 1670 to several small reservoirs created by damming local creeks by the mid-19th century.
-The city's explosive growth around the time of the Civil War began to test and strain that network.
-Eventually the city's water commission decided it could meet present and future demand only by tapping the Hudson directly instead of relying on distant tributaries.
+In 1670, Albany's water supply system consisted of wells located at the future site of the New York State Capitol.
+By the mid-19th century, the system had grown to include several small reservoirs created by damming local creeks.
+The city's explosive growth around the time of the Civil War began to test and strain that system.
+Eventually, the city's water commission decided it could meet present and future demand only by tapping the Hudson River directly instead of relying on distant tributaries.

-In 1873 it bought land at the corner of Montgomery and Quackenbush streets.
-Local architect Edward Ogden designed the main block of the current building, and it was built later in the year.
-It had room for two steam-driven pumps that could move river water to Bleecker Reservoir (now Bleecker Stadium) west of the city.
+In 1873, the City bought land at the corner of Montgomery and Quackenbush streets.
+Local architect Edward Ogden designed the main block of the station, and it was built later in the year.
+It had room for two steam-driven pumps that could move river water to Bleecker Reservoir (the site of the future Bleecker Stadium) west of the city.
 A neighboring house was demolished and a boiler house built on its site.

-Five years later, in 1878, it was supplemented by Prospect Hill Reservoir and another pumping station in the west of the city, to serve new neighborhoods growing there.
-The pump station was expanded in 1895, and again two years later, with the present wings added and another nearby house taken over for office use.
-Three more pumps were put in service, and the building complex had assumed its current form.
+Five years later, in 1878, the station was supplemented by Prospect Hill Reservoir and another pumping station in the west of the city to serve new neighborhoods growing there.
+The pump station was expanded in 1895, and again two years later, with a nearby house taken over for office use.
+Three more pumps were put in service.

 The station continued to draw river water for the city for the next three decades.
 In 1935, Alcove Reservoir was built in the countryside south of the city, and Albany's water needs were finally satisfied for the long term.
 The station pumped its last water in 1937.